Who is the Personal Insurance Federation of California (PIFC)?

-California’s rules for establishing home and auto insurance rates are uniquely complicated.
-But, in this case, being different is not a badge of honor.
+California’s rules for establishing home and auto insurance rates are uniquely complicated when compared to any other state’s or country’s regulatory framework.
+And, in this case, being different is not a badge of honor: California consumers pay some of the highest cost for insurance in the country.

-Creating a fair system for calculating adequate insurance rates is one of the most important issues to PIFC.
-Without a reasonable and predictable ratemaking process, California consumers have fewer choices than are available in other states, with much less ability to find the products, services, premium, and coverages that best fit their individual and family needs.
+Advocating for a fair system for calculating adequate insurance rates is one of the most important issues to PIFC.
+Without a reasonable and predictable rate making process, California consumers have fewer choices than are available in other states, with much less ability to find the products, services, premium, and coverage that best fit their individual and family needs.

-California’s insurance rating law has not been updated in nearly 30 years, despite dramatic advancements in the auto industry, computer technology, and analytics.
-The current law, established by ballot measure (Proposition 103) in 1988, did the following:
+California’s insurance rating law has not been updated in 30 years, despite dramatic advancements in the auto industry, computer technology, and analytics.

 PIFC has identified the following issues as opportunities for modernization: